Bob Howsam: In St. Louis: A World Series champ in first year

-However, the team Howsam inherited ended up winning 30 of its last 44 games—including eight in a row from September 24–30—and captured the NL pennant on the last day of the season, as the Phils collapsed.
+However, the team Howsam inherited ended up winning 30 of its last 44 games — including eight in a row from September 24–30 — and captured the NL pennant on the last day of the season, as the Phils collapsed.
 Then, behind Bob Gibson, they defeated the Yankees in the World Series.
 During the victory celebration after the clinching seventh game, Howsam was given credit for the St. Louis turnaround.
 This rankled several of the players, most of whom felt Devine's acquisition of Lou Brock in June provided the final piece of the puzzle.
-Furthermore, Howsam did not have an opportunity to make major changes to the roster in his six weeks as general manager, which began two months after the June 15 trade deadline then in effect as the Cardinals' 25-man roster remained virtually the same from August 17 through the World Series.
+Furthermore, Howsam did not have an opportunity to make major changes to the team in his six weeks as general manager; his tenure began two months after the June 15 trade deadline then in effect and the Cardinals' 25-man roster remained virtually the same from August 17 through the World Series.

 Howsam's two full years as Cardinals' general manager (1965–66) failed to deliver a pennant, with St. Louis winning 80 and 83 games, respectively.
-Howsam installed popular Red Schoendienst as manager and he rebuilt the Redbirds infield, trading away veterans Ken Boyer, Bill White and Dick Groat in a bid for more pitching help.
-In 1966, Howsam acquired future Hall of Fame first baseman Orlando Cepeda from the San Francisco Giants in midseason and right fielder Roger Maris from the Yankees (in exchange for third baseman Charley Smith, acquired as part of the Boyer trade) during the winter interleague trading period.
-Howsam resisted making a big trade to replace Boyer, instead staying in house and moving long-time outfielder Mike Shannon to third base to replace Boyer.
+Howsam installed popular Red Schoendienst as manager and he rebuilt the Cardinals infield, trading away veterans and team leaders Ken Boyer, Bill White and Dick Groat in a bid for more pitching help.
+White later charged that, at the time of the trade, Howsam had falsely claimed that White was six years older than his stated age (31) to reporters, and White stated after his career ended that he had no respect for Howsam.

+In 1966, Howsam acquired future Hall of Fame first baseman Orlando Cepeda from the San Francisco Giants on May 8 and right fielder Roger Maris from the Yankees on December 8 during the winter interleague trading period.
+As the long-term replacement for Boyer, Howsam and Schoendienst decided to stay in house and move Cardinal right fielder Mike Shannon to third base.
 With Howsam's contributions, the Cardinals were poised to win back-to-back pennants in 1967–68.

-But in December 1966, a 13-member local ownership syndicate led by Francis L. Dale purchased the Cincinnati Reds; one month later, in January 1967, Howsam accepted its offer to become the club's new general manager.
+But in December 1966, a 13-member local ownership syndicate led by newspaper publisher Francis L. Dale purchased the Cincinnati Reds; one month later, on January 22, 1967, Howsam accepted the group's offer to become the club's new general manager.